Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 6. If the set of found cells matches the original one, there are no holes.
 7. If we haven't reached some cells, there are holes in the room.

-Let's try to create a large room once again.
+Let's create a large room once again.
 The generator will work longer, as it will create several rooms, but in the end, it will create a correct one.
 For example, like this:

 /// brigid-images
 src = "images/step_3.3.png"